 c.
-Rehearing is necessary as the Court has overlooked or misapplied the applicable law in concluding that the district court correctly admitted Chersus' expert witness' testimony to support Chersus' alleged unjust enrichment damages.
+Reconsideration is necessary as the district court and the panel of this Court misapplied the applicable law in concluding that the district court correctly admitted Chersus' expert witness' testimony to support Chersus' alleged unjust enrichment damages.

-To the extent that this Court does not grant rehearing as to the quiet title judgment in favor of Chersus and against Ocwen (which would necessitate reversal of the unjust enrichment damages award), rehearing should nonetheless be granted as to the unjust enrichment damages against Ocwen because the Court overlooked or misapplied the applicable law.
+To the extent that this Court does not grant en banc reconsideration as to the quiet title judgment in favor of Chersus and against Ocwen (which would necessitate reversal of the unjust enrichment damages award), reconsideration should nonetheless be granted as to the unjust enrichment damages awarded against Ocwen because the district court misapplied the applicable law.